 - Take pain medication as recommended by your doctor.

 - Use eye drops prescribed by your doctor to prevent infection and decrease inflammation.

 - Do not put a contact lens or anything else in the operative eye unless instructed by your doctor.

-- Do not use cream, lotion, or make-up near the eye until allowed to do so by your eye doctor (usually at least two weeks).
+- Do not use cream, lotion, or make-up near the eye for at least two weeks.

 Call Your Doctor

 - Redness, swelling, increasing pain, bleeding, or discharge from the eye

 - Signs of infection, including fever and chills

 Eye Smart—American Academpy of Ophthalmology http://www.eyesmart.org

 Lasik-Laser eye surgery.
 American Academy of Ophthalmology website.
 Available at: http://www.geteyesmart.org/eyesmart/glasses-contacts-lasik/lasik.cfm.
 Accessed July 16, 2013.